boalong/ensae-projet-cpp/README.md

 We also implemented replication strategy for European options without dividends.

+Here is a list of all options and methods available in our repository:

 | Option Name | Black-Scholes | Binomial Tree | Monte Carlo | Replication Strategy |
 |:-----------:|:-------------:|:-------:|:-----------:|:-----------:|
 | *Example* | *:white_check_mark: (supported)* | *:x: (not supported)* | *- (not applicable)* | |